karl-thomas/popularity-viz/README.md

 # Automatic Blog

-This is the back end of the Automatic Blog.
+This is the back end and data aggregation of an Automatic Blog.
 A program that writes a blog post for me every two weeks using information from API's of the websites and applications I use the most, such as this one, Github!
-I'll have a link up to the front end that will serve this backend pretty soon (as of 9/9/2017).
+This is currrently being served at my [personal website](https://github.com/karl-thomas/personal-website), which im currently working on, so go check it out!

 ## Stack and Setup
 This project is using